IceCreamMC/Docs/docs/next-steps.md

 One of the first things you should do is ensure your server is configured to your specifications.
 IceCream is highly configurable, and you can change many settings to suit your needs.
-Please see IceCream Configuration, [Paper Configuration](https://docs.papermc.io/paper/reference/configuration), [Purpur Configuration](https://purpurmc.org/docs/purpur/configuration/) and [Pufferfish Configuration](https://docs.pufferfish.host/setup/pufferfish-fork-configuration/).
+Please see the docs of the config you want to know more about.

 ## Plugins

-One of the main reasons to use IceCream is to take advantage of the many plugins which make use of our expansive API most of which are from Purpur and PaperMC's.
+One of the main reasons to use IceCream is to take advantage of the many plugins which make use of our expansive API.
 Ensure you fully trust the source of any plugin before installing it.

-::: danger
+:::danger
 Plugins are given **full and unrestricted** access to not only your server but also the machine that it runs on.
 Because of this, it is imperative that plugins only be installed from trusted sources.
 Be careful!
 :::